 The best-dressed superheroes: Out-of-costume

-Superheroes aren’t just known for their superpower antics – ya gotta have a kick-ass fashion ensemble, too.
+Superheroes aren’t just known for their superpower antics – ya gotta have a kick-a$$ fashion ensemble, too, like wearing special force watches.
 Usually made from body-hugging latex of bold colors and featuring a memorable icon, the costume of a superhero can make or break him or her.
 But when they’re not saving the world or fighting archnemeses, who still gots the swagger?
 Film Daily as usual brings the fire with this rundown of the very most stylish superheroes.

 Dressed ruggedly compared to his superhero counterparts, Daredevil (also known as Matthew Michael Murdock), has an edgy style all his own.
 Adopting a somewhat formal touch like superhero style icons Batman and Iron Man, he’s also a fan of the three-piece suit when he’s not out fighting bad guys.